rsfrankl/rsfrankl.github.io/_pages/publications.md

 Ballas, Dimitris, Graham Clarke, Rachel S. Franklin, and Andy Newing.
 (2017). *GIS and the Social Sciences: Theory and Applications*.
 London: Routledge.

 ## Peer-Reviewed Articles
+Wallace, Rosalind, Rachel Franklin, Susan Grant-Muller, Alison Heppenstall, and Victoria Houlden.
+(Accepted for publication).
+"Estimating the social and spatial impacts of Covid mitigation strategies in United Kingdom regions: synthetic data and dashboards," *Cambridge Journal of Regions, Economy and Society*

 Robinson, Caitlin, Rachel S. Franklin, and Jack Roberts.
 (Accepted for publication).
 “Optimising for equity: Sensor coverage, networks and the responsive city,” *The Annals of the American Association of Geographers*.

 Wu, Yu-Tzu, Andrew Kingston, Victoria Houlden, and Rachel Franklin.
 (2022). “[The longitudinal associations between proximity to local grocery shops and functional ability in the very old living with and without multimorbidity: results from the Newcastle 85+ study](https://doi.org/10.1016/j.archger.2022.104703)," *Archives of Gerontology and Geriatrics*.